clement-fouque/clementfouque.com/blog/content/posts/qualys-web-application-scanning-how-to-configure-selenium-authentication/index.md

 +++
-title = "Qualys Web Application Scanning: how to configure Selenium authentication?" date = 2024-09-29 summary = "Discover why and how a static site generator like Hugo can be a game-changer for your blog's security, performance, and cost efficiency." slug = 'qualys-web-application-scanning-how-to-configure-selenium-authentication' draft = false
+title = "Qualys Web Application Scanning: how to configure Selenium authentication?" date = 2024-09-29 summary = "Why and how configuring authentication on Qualys Web Application Scanning with a selenium script" slug = 'qualys-web-application-scanning-how-to-configure-selenium-authentication' draft = false
 +++